fieryhenry/tbcms/README.md

     })
     ```

-    Alternativly you can patch the libnative-lib.so file using a hex editor to make
+    Alternativly you can patch the libnative-lib.so file using a hex editor to
-    the function always return 1.
+    make the function always return 1.

-1.
-    You also need to replace the <https://nyanko-items.ponosgames.com> URL in the
+1. You also need to replace the `https://nyanko-items.ponosgames.com` URL in
-    libnative-lib.so files with your own server URL.
-This can be done by extracting
+    the libnative-lib.so files with your own server URL.
+This can be done by
-    the APK using something like
+    extracting the APK using something like
     [apktool](https://ibotpeaches.github.io/Apktool/).
-    1. Then you can modify the `libnative-lib.so` files in /lib using a hex editor
+1. Then you can modify the `libnative-lib.so` files in the `lib` folder using a
-    (or notepad maybe).
+   hex editor (or notepad maybe).
-    1.Then you can repack the APK using apktool and sign it using
+1. Then you can repack the APK using apktool and sign it using
     [apksigner](https://developer.android.com/studio/command-line/apksigner).

-1.
-    The URL needs to be the same length as the original URL and it needs to have
+1. The URL needs to be the same length as the original URL and it needs to have
     /items/ at the end with underscores padding the rest of the URL.

     The underscores are used to make the URL the same length as the original URL.